 The ASOP No. 56 definition refers to a "simplified representation" of how realworld variables interact.
 Often the purpose of the model is to simplify complex realworld issues to fundamental relationships.
-Performing simple mathematical operations on numbers would not appear to meet the definition of modeling under the standard as it doesn't provide a simplified representation of any real-world phenomenon.
+Performing simple mathematical operations on numbers would not appear to meet the definition of modeling under the standard as it does not provide a simplified representation of any real-world phenomenon.

-The ASOP definition includes the components of the model, but the definition itself doesn't refer to the purpose of the modeling project.
-However, the model's purpose is clearly relevant when evaluating if a modeling project falls under the standard.
+The ASOP definition includes the components of the model, but the definition itself does not refer to the purpose of the modeling project.
+However, the model's purpose is clearly relevant when evaluating whether a modeling project falls under the standard.
 So, the Scope section specifies that only models used for actuarial services are covered by the ASOP.
-We discuss this criterion in greater detail below, after reviewing the model components.
+This criterion is discussed in greater detail below, after reviewing the model components.